-We cannot control the action of the market; however, we will continue to choose stocks that we believe can do well over the long term using our same bottom-up selection process of looking for small companies that are benefiting from positive change.
+We cannot control the action of the market; however, we will continue to choose stocks that we believe can do well over the long-term using our same bottom-up selection process of looking for small companies that are benefiting from positive change.
 And, of course, we continue to monitor our holdings.
-Some of these are approaching levels where they will be sold, even though they continue to be good companies.
+Some of these will reach levels where they will be sold, even though they may continue to be good companies.
 Others will not work out in the way we anticipated and will be candidates to be sold.
 Both will be replaced with new ideas, as part of an ongoing process.
+We believe the Perkins Discovery Fund is well positioned in micro-cap growth stocks that hold significant promise for the future.